 - Blood tests: Blood is taken to check the white blood cell count (these are cells that fight infection).

-- Pulse oximetry: A sensor is taped to your child’s finger or toe to measure how much oxygen is in her blood.
+- Pulse oximetry: A sensor is taped to your child’s finger or toe to measure how much oxygen is in their blood.

-- Nasopharyngeal swab: Your doctor will insert a swab into her nose to get a sample of mucus that will be tested for viruses.
+- Nasopharyngeal swab: Your doctor will insert a swab into their nose to get a sample of mucus that will be tested for viruses.

 There is no cure.
 It usually takes about 2 or 3 weeks for the infection to go away.
 Antibiotics and cold medicines are not effective in treating it.

 Most children with bronchiolitis can be treated at home.
-There, you should watch to see if your child’s symptoms get worse or she has breathing problems.
+There, you should watch to see if your child’s symptoms get worse or they have breathing problems.

 Your doctor may suggest these home treatments: